Birth rate: Population control

 Latin America, of predominately Catholic faith, has seen the same trends of falling fertility rates.
 Brazilian women are having half the children compared to 25 years ago: a rate of 1.7 children per woman.
 The Vatican now has less influence over women in other hard-line Catholic countries.
 Mexico, El Salvador, Ecuador, Nicaragua, Colombia, Venezuela and Peru have all seen significant drops in fertility in the same period, all going from over six to less than three children per woman.
-Forty percent of married Brazilian women are choosing to get sterilised after having children, but this may be because it only requires confession on one occasion.
-Some observers claim this to be a triumph of Western values of freedom for women against states with Catholic values.
+Forty percent of married Brazilian women are choosing to get sterilised after having children.
+Some observers claim this to be a triumph of modern Western values of freedom for women against states with Catholic values.

 National birth rates

 According to the CIA's The World Factbook, who presumably get their figures from the World Health Organization, the country with the highest birth rate is Niger at 6.49 children born per woman and the country with the lowest birth rate is Taiwan, at 1.13 children born per woman.
 However, despite not having any official records, it can be presumed for obvious reasons (only men are allowed to be Catholic priests) that the Holy See has the lowest birth rate of any sovereign state.

 Compared with the 1950s (when the birth rate was 36 per thousand), as of 2011, the world birth rate has declined by 16 per thousand.

 As of 2017, Niger has had 49.443 births per thousand people.

 Japan has one of the lowest birth rates in the world with 8 per thousand people.

 While in Japan there are 126 million people and in Niger 21 million, both countries had around 1 million babies born in 2016.